fp7mplane/protocol-ri/doc/protocol-spec.md

 ### Message Schema

 The combination of elements in the `parameters` and `results` sections, together with the registry from which these elements are drawn, is referred to as a message's __schema__.
-The schema of a measurement can be loosely thought of as the definition of the table that the message defines.
+The schema of a measurement can be loosely thought of as the definition of the table, rows of which the message represents.

+The schema contributes not only to the identity of a message, but also to the semantic intepretation of the parameter and result values.
+The meanings of element values in mPlane are dependent on the other elements present in the message; in other words, the key to interpreting an mPlane message is that _the unit of semantic identity is a message_.
+For example, the element '`destination.ip4`' as a parameter means "the target of an given active measurement" when together with an elements describing an active metric (e.g. '`delay.twoway.icmp.us`'), but "the destination of the packets in a flow" when together with other elements in result columns describing a passively-observed flow.

+The interpretation of the semantics of an entire message is application-specific.
+The protocol does not forbid the transmission of messages representing semantically meaningless or ambiguous schemas.

 ### Message Identity